Intense workout routine for legs without equipment. Try this interval lower body workout, get real pump, fatigue and satisfaction. Try today! Join Me.

 Step ups - step up, alternating step up, jumping/explosive step up, one legged jumping step up, step up with slow negative

 Posterior legs chaing - Glute bridges, hamstring walks, running sprints

-As you can see, there are lots of ideas when it comes to bodyweight/no equipment exercise selection for your workout routine for legs.
+As you can see, there are lots of ideas when it comes to bodyweight/no equipment exercise selection.

 What's the missing link?

 I believe the only thing that you might want to consider when you perform your bodyweight lower body workouts is your hamstrings.

 The posterior chain is rarely targeted directly with the bodyweight workouts.
 With that spoken, I believe one small addition to your leg workouts will do miracles.